 "Are Alice and Emmett going to be with them?"
 I asked hopefully, I hadn't seen my cousins in years.

 "I think they are coming with their families," She replied "Well I am going to get to bed before your Dad comes up here and lectures me on keeping you awake."

-"God Eli, I am so sorry," I sobbed to the picture "I should have came home along time ago, I shouldn't have left things the way they were.
-I love you brother, always have, and I always will."
+"God Eli, I am so sorry," I sobbed to the picture "I should have come home a long time ago; I shouldn't have left things the way they were.
+I love you brother, always have and I always will."

 I set the picture back down on the shelf and blindly made my way to my bed.
 I flopped down onto the mattress, curling up in a ball I cried until I had nothing left.
 I felt like such a girl but I couldn't control it.
 I don't know how long I stared at the ceiling before I succumbed to sleep.

 I woke the next day to the sound of voices floating up the stairs, groaning I rolled over and buried my face in the pillow.
 My head hurt from the emotional break down I had earlier this morning.
 After a few minutes I decided that I better get up and go down stairs.
 I rolled off the bed and made my way to the bathroom.
 After a hot shower I felt marginally better.
 I didn't bother looking in the mirror though I was sure my face looked like I didn't even sleep.
 I put on the first shirt and jeans I came across and made my way down stairs.